Marazan/pico8-dev-tools/README.md

 # pico8-dev-tools
 My dev work flow to make pico-8 dev more sane.
 Saner.
 A little less retro.
 You know what I mean.

 When I write game I base them around states.
-I have a global state variable that holds and table with a update and draw so my _update and _draw methods look like
+I have a global state variable that holds a table with a update and draw function so my _update and _draw methods look like

 ```lua
 function _update()